d34dman/d34dman.github.com/_posts/drupal/2016-10-03-Fabalicious.md

 A script to automate the whole process would be really helpful.
 That is where fabric comes for help.

-### What is fabric?
+### What is Fabric?

 >Fabric is a Python (2.5-2.7) library and command-line tool for streamlining the use of SSH for application deployment or systems administration tasks.
 >~ http://www.fabfile.org/

 So after installing fabric, you can create two files inside your project folder.